 5. Milf Money (Fergie)

 There are 2 types of feminist.
-Type 1 (a small but vocal minority) write about The Patriarchy and other implausible conspiracy theories and form committees trying to police people’s words and thoughts.
+Type 1 (a small but vocal minority) write about The Patriarchy and other implausible conspiracy theories and try to police other people’s words and thoughts.
 It’s all bullshit.

 Type 2 feminists like Fergie keep it real.
 They know there’ll always be some dicks in the workplace…but they don’t just get mad, they get even.
 Fergie competes on equal terms and doesn’t rely on any man for her money.
 And she doesn’t spend her time leaving angry comments on blogs…she’s too busy making bank.